The Importance of Cutting a Welding Gun Liner Properly

-The Bernard® AccuLock™ System eliminates the need to measure the liner for replacement.
-The liner locks into place so it can then be trimmed flush with the power pin cap at the back of the gun and power cable.
+The Bernard® AccuLock™ System eliminates the need to measure when cutting the welding gun liner for replacement.
+The liner is locked into place by the power pin cap.
+It is then trimmed flush with the power pin at the back of the gun and power cable.
 It is still important to lay the gun and cable flat, avoiding twists.

 The welding operator can conduct a visual check to determine the liner is in the proper place.
-This check isn’t possible with a traditional liner if it has been cut too short; the liner will be hidden under the nozzle and gas diffuser, and not visible to the welding operator.
+This check isn’t possible with a traditional liner if it has been cut too short; the welding operator simply can’t see it under the nozzle and gas diffuser.

 The AccuLock System reduces wire feeding issues through the gun, as well, since the liner is locked and concentrically aligned at both the power pin cap and contact tip.
 This dual lock helps ensure the liner won’t extend or contract as the welding operator changes positions and the power cable naturally bends.
 The result is the elimination of gaps or misalignments at the front and back of the gun for a flawless wire-feeding path.